khayama/software/avshost-ids-topic-description.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Anti-Virus/Spyware and Host IDS information
+# Anti-Virus, Spyware, and host IDs information

-IBM offers multiple solutions for both Anti-Virus/Spyware and Host IDS protection <!--- (http://www.softlayer.com/services/security /mcafeeAntiVirus) ---> on every device.
-Anti-Virus/Spyware products are provided by McAfee and include both a standard and free solution for Windows systems as well as Total Protection for Windows systems for a nominal monthly fee.
-We also offer Host IDS services to protect against known and zero-day attacks from Nessus as a free-of-charge solution or through McAfee for a monthly fee.
-Both Anti-Virus/Spyware and Host IDS solutions must be added to your device for it to be protected and are easily managed using the IBM Customer Portal.
+IBM offers multiple solutions for both Anti-Virus, Spyware, and host ID protection on every device.
+Anti-Virus and Spyware products are provided by McAfee.
+You can get a standard, free solution for Windows.
+You can also get a Total Protection for Windows for a monthly fee.

+IBM also offers host ID services to protect against known and zero-day attacks from Nessus.
+This solution is free-of-charge.
+You can also get a solution through McAfee for a monthly fee.

+You must add Anti-Virus, Spyware, and host ID solutions to your device for it to be protected.
+You can manage these solutions in the IBM Customer Portal.